w3f/polguard/packages/chain/tests/integration/README.md

 The framework:

-1. Connects to the specified blockchain node
+1. Groups tests by chain and runs them in parallel
+2. Creates a single API connection per chain for all tests
-2. Creates a test monitoring group with the specified account and handler
+3. Creates a test monitoring group with the specified account and handler
-3. Initializes the ChainWatcher with the test group
+4. Initializes the ChainWatcher with the test group
-4. Processes the specified block
+5. Processes the specified block
-5. Checks if an incident was created for the account and handler
+6. Checks if an incident was created for the account and handler

+By default, application logs are suppressed to keep the output clean.
+Use the `--debug` flag to see all logs.

 ## Test Results